 The wet area thus holds the sink, dishwasher, and laminated modular cabinets that mostly hold utensils and other appliances that are cleaned regularly.

-On the other side, there is the stove, fridge, range hood, and laminated modular cabinets that hold items used mostly for cooking.
+On the other side are the stove, fridge, range hood, and laminated modular cabinets that hold items used mostly for cooking.

-This kind of design neatly organizes your kitchen, making it easier to work in it.
-Besides, the use of laminated modular cabinets and stainless steel fixtures gives this kitchen a contemporary look.
+This design neatly organizes your kitchen, making it easier to work in.
+Laminated modular cabinets and stainless steel fixtures give this kitchen a contemporary look.

 68. Modern Galley with Windows

 Nothing beats natural lighting when it comes to visually expanding a room.
-That’s why you should try this design option if you want to naturally make your galley kitchen look big.
+If you want to make your galley kitchen look big, you should try this design option.

-Fixing a window on the yard facing side of the kitchen helps add the much needed natural light to the kitchen.
-Besides, it also adds ventilation to the kitchen, making it easier to cool the kitchen off when the cooking intensifies.
+Fixing a window on the yard-facing side of the kitchen helps add much-needed natural light.
+It also adds ventilation, making it easier to cool the kitchen off when the cooking intensifies.

-To bounce off the natural light coming in, you can use bright colors such as white on the kitchen cabinetry and backsplash.
+You can use bright colors, such as white, on the kitchen cabinetry and backsplash to bounce off the natural light.
 The countertops can be made from white quartz.
-The goal is to make sure that you bounce back as much natural light as possible around the kitchen.
+The goal is to ensure you bounce back as much natural light as possible around the kitchen.

 69. Wall Units and Mini Breakfast Bars

-Visually expanding your kitchen might just not cut it.
-In most galley kitchen designs, you also want to physically add space around the kitchen.
+Visually expanding your kitchen might not be enough.
+In most galley kitchen designs, you also want to add physical space around the kitchen.
 That’s where wall units and mini breakfast bars come in.

-On one side of the kitchen, you can install full-size wall units that will add extra storage space to the kitchen.
-This will help reduce clutter on the surface, which will not only add physical space but also visual space.
+You can install full-size wall units on one side of the kitchen, adding extra storage space.
+This will help reduce clutter on the surface and add physical and visual space.

-In as much as the focus is on the physical space, don’t forget to add some visual space too.
-Invest in light colors that will further expand the kitchen and make it look spacious.
+As much as the focus is on the physical space, don’t forget to add some visual space.
+Invest in light colors to expand the kitchen and make it look spacious.

 70. DIY Paint and Artwork

-Galley kitchen designs are mainly focused on increasing not just physical space, but the sense of it.
-However, this design is more inclined towards personalization instead of space and utility.
+Galley kitchen designs are mainly focused on increasing not just physical space but the sense of it.
+However, this design is more inclined towards personalization than space and utility.

-With this design, your DIY skills are let open to the wild.
-Thus, any crazy idea goes.
-This stretches from the paint job to the artwork displayed in the kitchen.
+With this design, your DIY skills are left open to the wild.
+Thus, any crazy idea goes, from the paint job to the artwork displayed in the kitchen.

 For instance, you can use happiness-inducing bright shades on the cabinetry and walls of the kitchen.
-Then, on either side of the wall, you can place a monochromatic artwork that not only blends with the paint but also conveys a very personal message.
+Then, on either side of the wall, you can place a monochromatic artwork that blends with the paint and conveys a personal message.

-This design is most popular among millennials who’re not shy about expressing themselves.
-Besides, this design just needs a lick of paint, not an entire architectural alteration.
-Thus, you can do it in your rented house too.
+This design is most popular among millennials who are not shy about expressing themselves.
+It only needs a lick of paint, not an entire architectural alteration, so you can do it in your rented house, too.